MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ## Optimization tips

+- Use forms with different values in each field.
 - When you create a new form processing model, upload documents with the same layout where each document is a separate instance.
 For example: invoices from the same provider, but each uploaded invoice is from a different month.
 - You can optimize PDF files by using the **Print > Print to PDF** option to select certain pages within your document.